zhouLion/doc.fedml.ai/docs/federate/resources/papers.md

 ## Vision Paper for High Scientific Impacts

-<span style="color:red">Being visionary to find the correct problems is always the key to impactful research. </span>
+<span>Being visionary to find the correct problems is always the key to impactful research. </span>

 [1] [Open Problems and Advances in Federated Learning](https://arxiv.org/abs/1912.04977).
 FnTML 2021.